tulibraries/blimp/README.md

 Short description and motivation.

 ## Usage
-How to use my plugin.
+How to use this plugin.

 ## Installation
 Add this line to your application's Gemfile: